AdobeDocs/adobeio-auth/Resources/IMS.md

 # IMS APIs

-Here is a list of Adobe Identity Management Services (IMS) which can be useful for specific use cases.
+Here is a list of Adobe Identity Management Services (IMS) APIs, which can be useful for specific use cases.

 ## Logout